How I visited the capital of the Zhejiang province during my journey through East China.

-By the time I got back to the hostel, it was almost midnight.
-I was happy to reunion with a bed.
+By the time I got back to the hostel, it was almost midnight, and I happily went to bed.

-Since the distance I covered across Hangzhou yesterday was over 30 km, I took it easy - enjoying a slow stroll under the shade of trees, and gradually the buildings around.
+Since the distance I covered across Hangzhou yesterday was over 30 km, I took it easy – enjoying a stroll under the shade of trees and gradually the buildings around.

 The City God Pavilion was on my to-do list for the day, but before getting there, I went to see the Baochu Pagoda located on the hill north of the lake.

-The pagoda is neat, and the hill offers a class view on the lake...
+The pagoda is neat, and the hill offers a class view of the lake...

 ...and the north side of the city.